The Terminal Mockup Problem: Why Those 3 Dots Ruin Your Design

 Alternative 3: Interactive Demo

-If the code is important enough to be a focal point, make it interactive:
+If the command is a focal point, make it do something:

 <div class="bg-stone-50 border border-stone-200 p-6 rounded-sm">